 Gibb River Road

 The Gibb is a major icon of the Kimberley and I’ve had the privilege to traverse it nine times.
 There is often talk of sealing it (right now it’s almost all dirt and sealing it would make it all tarmac), but it’s not necessarily that simple: it would cost about a million dollars a kilometre to do that and, by having it mostly 4WD-only, you maintain a natural cap on tourism.
-A lot of the areas on the Gibb wouldn’t necessarily be able to sustain a dramatic increase in visitors, but, saying that, it will probably end up sealed one day.
+A lot of the areas on the Gibb wouldn’t necessarily be able to sustain a dramatic increase in visitors.
+Saying all that, however, it will probably end up sealed one day.
 For me, the Gibb will always remind of one trip in particular when we broke down not once, but twice in the space of a day.
 This trip was the inspiration for my ‘Worst-case Scenarios’ post and it was just a classic case of everything going wrong that possibly could.
 We lost the tread on one tyre just after the Durack River crossing and then, after spending several hours changing that one, 45km down the road, blew a different one.
 And we only carry one spare…

 The following hours involved setting up the kitchen and cooking dinner on the side of the road, celebrating a birthday, keeping everyone happy and entertained, and trying to work out what the hell was going to happen next.
 In the end we were rescued by another Kimberley Wild truck that had just dropped its passengers off in Kununurra.
 In the meantime, the tour guide I was working with at the time had to sleep on the side of the Gibb with the broken truck until a rescue vehicle with a new tyre drove from Broome.
 And after all that, the rescue vehicle also broke down and had to be saved (irony, hey?), so the truck didn’t make it to El Questro until about midday the next day.
 It was a tad stressful at the time to say the least, but the group stayed pretty positive throughout and I was lucky enough to be working with a very capable guide, so I look back on the whole ordeal quite fondly.
 Ah, the bliss of rose-tinted spectacles…